G.I. Blues: Cast

+In addition, in uncredited roles, Edson Stroll appears as Dynamite, while Presley's real bandmates, Scotty Moore and D. J. Fontana, and his regular backup singers, The Jordanaires, perform onscreen in those same roles.

 Background

 Elvis Presley's Army career began in 1958, and by 1960 it had been two years since Presley had made his last film, King Creole.
 Despite his previous three films being mostly slammed by the critics, they warmed to King Creole and its star.
 Presley felt confident that he had a future in acting after this praise and he was looking forward to returning to Hollywood after his time in the army.

 The script was written by Edmund Beloin and Henry Garson, who had done the final revisions for Hal Wallis on Don't Give Up the Ship.
 In 1958 they came up with an original treatment for an Elvis Presley movie called Christmas in Berlin.
 It was later known as Cafe Europa before becoming GI Blues.

-Eight months prior to Presley being discharged, in August 1959, producer Hal Wallis visited with him in Germany to go over the script for G.I.
+Eight months prior to Presley being discharged, in August 1959, producer Hal Wallis visited with him in West Germany to go over the script for G.I.
 Blues and film some on-location scenes.
 Although some scenes were used in the final film, Presley did not film at any time during his time there.
 Elvis' double, Private First Class Tom Creel, was used for some shots.

-The U.S. Army supplied tanks and vehicles on manoeuvres to be used in the filming, and appointed public information officer John J. Mawn (1915–2007) as technical advisor for the film.
+The U.S. Army supplied tanks and vehicles on manoeuvres to be used in the filming, and appointed public information officer John J. Mawn as technical advisor for the film.
 Mawn had presided over Presley's military press conferences.

 Presley returned to the U.S. in March 1960 and began work on the film in late April.

 Hal Wallis originally wanted Michael Curtiz to direct but eventually selected Norman Taurog.
 Dolores Hart, Joan Blackman and Ursula Andress were all tested to play the female lead before deciding on Juliet Prowse.